gdgc-ub/curriculum-module/docs/notes/cloud-development/v-vs-c/key-differences.md

 ### PaaS

 Platform as a Service (PaaS) is a cloud computing model where a provider delivers a platform for developers to build, test, and deploy applications.
 This platform typically includes an operating system, middleware, and runtime environment.
 Containerization is an integral part of PaaS.
 It allows providers to efficiently utilize their resources by running multiple containers on the same host.
-Several examples of PaaS in GCP are [App Engine](https://cloud.google.com/appengine/?hl=en) and [Cloud Run](https://cloud.google.com/run?hl=en)
+Several examples of PaaS in GCP are [App Engine](https://cloud.google.com/appengine/?hl=en), [Cloud Run](https://cloud.google.com/run?hl=en) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/?hl=en)